NO PROMO CODE REQUIRED

 FanDuel runs digital sportsbooks in states like New Jersey, Colorado, Pennsylvania, Indiana, Iowa, West Virginia, and now Tennessee, with launches pending in many more.
 The company also operates retail books in all the aforementioned states (excluding Tennessee), as well as Mississippi and New York.

-Though it won’t open a retail book in the Volunteer State any time soon (or ever) thanks to state law, FanDuel is still flourishing in Tennessee.
+Though it won’t open a retail book in the Volunteer State any time soon thanks to state law, FanDuel is still flourishing in Tennessee.
 Already in the pockets of thousands of Tennesseans via its DFS mobile app, FanDuel has a leg up on what is a crowded field of competitors fighting for in-state sports wagering action.

 In all states FanDuel has built off its brand recognition to create an impressive digital sportsbook that stands on its own.